The Trials of Darksmoke: Production

 The Trials of Darksmoke and The Fountain of Life were shot simultaneously during the winter and spring of 2012.
 With pick-up shots scheduled for Winter 2013.
 The films were shot digitally, using two DSLR cameras—A Canon T2i and a Nikon D7000.
 A riverbed in Walnut Creek Park, a location that had been used in the previous films in the series, collapsed after a rainstorm in April 2012 and was repurposed for other set locations.

-Reception

-The film is currently in post-production and will premiere in the Autumn of 2013.

 Sequels

 The Trials of Darksmoke is part of a trilogy that includes The Wizard of Stone Mountain and The Fountain of Life.
 The Trials of Darksmoke is the third and final film in the trilogy.